Jimmy90s/Jimmy90s/README.md

  # :sunny:  👋
- Hi, I’m James Laurie and am in Software Development / Data Analysis / Data Science 💻
+I’m James Laurie and am in Software Development / Data Analysis / Data Science 💻 Quick learner with the ability to solve problems and work well with a team.

-Graduated from WGU Bachelor of Science, Computer Science in 2023
+Graduated from WGU Bachelor of Science, Computer Science in 2023.

-Alwaying learning something new
+Always learning something new.

 🥇 Trained in:
 -  ✴ SQL